iterative/dvc.org/static/docs/commands-reference/index.md

 DVC is a command-line tool.
 The typical use case for DVC goes as follows:

-- In an existing Git repository, initialize a DVC repository with `dvc init`.
+- In an existing Git repository, initialize a <abbr>DVC project</abbr> with `dvc init`.
-- Copy source code files for modeling into the repository and convert the files into DVC data files with `dvc add` command.
+- Copy source code files for modeling into the repository and track the files with DVC using the `dvc add` command.
-- Process raw data files through your data processing and modeling code using the `dvc run` command.
+- Process raw data with your own data processing and modeling code using the `dvc run` command, using the `--outs` option to outputs which will also be tracked by DVC after the code is executed.
-- Use `--outs` option to specify `dvc run` command outputs which will be converted to DVC data files after the code runs.
+- Sharing a Git repository with the source code of your ML [pipeline](/doc/commands-reference/pipeline) will not include the project's
-- Clone a git repo with the code of your ML application pipeline.
-However, this will not copy your DVC cache.
-Use
+  <abbr>cache</abbr>.
+Use [remote storage](/doc/commands-reference/remote) and
-  [data remotes](/doc/commands-reference/remote) and `dvc push` to share the cache (data).
+  `dvc push` to share this cache (data tracked by DVC).
-- Use `dvc repro` to quickly reproduce your pipeline on a new iteration, after your data item files or source code of your ML application are modified.
+- Use `dvc repro` to automatically reproduce your full pipeline, iteratively as input data or source code change.